ro5han/kubernetes-ingress/docs/content/installation/integrations/f5-ingresslink.md

         app: nginx-ingress
     ```

     Note the label `app: ingresslink`.
-We will use it in the [Configure CIS](#configure-cis) step.
+We will use it in the Step 2.

-1. In the [ConfigMap resource]({{< relref "configuration/global-configuration/configmap-resource" >}}) enable the proxy protocol, which the BIG-IP system will use to pass the client IP and port information to NGINX.
-For the  `set-real-ip-from` key, use the subnet of the IP which the BIG-IP system uses to send traffic to NGINX:
+1. In the [ConfigMap]({{< relref "configuration/global-configuration/configmap-resource" >}}), enable the PROXY protocol, which the BIG-IP system will use to pass the client IP and port information to NGINX.
+For the  `set-real-ip-from` key, use the subnet of the IP, which the BIG-IP system uses to send traffic to NGINX:

     ```yaml
     proxy-protocol: "True"